 Another way to view an operational review is as an insurance policy.
 It can reveal to a chief executive or Board Chair the "blind spots" that can harbor both threats and opportunities.
 A review can feed into the financial audit, since legally the directors must be knowledgeable and inform the auditors of all material risks and potential liabilities.
 Recognizing there is increased regulatory requirement and consumer demand for corporate social responsibility, an operational audit could be directed to the other two bottom lines as well: measurement of the company's environmental and social performance.
 Some insurers are now requiring statements, with supporting documentation, about potential social and environmental liabilities.

 What's the cost for an organizational review?
-For a small organization (under 15 staff), expect to be paying in the range of $1,000 per day for the consultant, for a minimum of 10 days.
+For a small organization (under 15 staff), expect to be paying in the range of $500 to $1,000 per day for the consultant, for a minimum of 10 days.
 The more people to be interviewed and more processes to be examined, the higher the budget and the higher the likely productivity gain!

-Here at Trelawny, we've conducted organizational reviews (sometimes the contract was written as "Research, Analysis and Report on XXXX Process") for a number of government branches and boards, and sometimes for non-profits and hi-tech businesses.
-The consultant can generally cross status lines and other boundaries much easier than anyone from within the organization.
+Here at Trelawny, we've conducted organizational reviews (sometimes the contract was written as "Research, Analysis and Report on XXXX Process") for a many government branches and boards, and sometimes for non-profits and hi-tech businesses.
+The consultant can generally cross status lines and silo boundaries much easier than anyone from within the organization.
 Because I had no axe to grind and was perceived as somewhat impartial, I could interview -- and get frank answers from -- deputy ministers and front-line staff alike.
 Most external stakeholders (think: clients, funders, regulators) were also very willing to provide their take on the situation at hand, and offer solutions.
 If handled well, the research phase (aka intelligence gathering) can often pave the way for successful negotiation/agreement on the recommended actions.